List of Succession characters: Logan Roy

 Logan has a son, Connor, with his first wife (who was committed to a psychiatric institution), and three children (Kendall, Roman, and Siobhan) with his second wife, Caroline.
 While married to Caroline, he had a passionate affair with a woman named Sally-Anne; eventually, he divorced Caroline and went on to meet his third wife, Marcia.
 Logan is shown to have been emotionally withdrawn and abusive to his children to varying degrees throughout their upbringing, leading all of them to continue clamoring for his approval as adults.
 As a business leader, Logan is shown to be extraordinarily shrewd, ruthless and well-connected; he holds significant influence over the sitting President of the United States (known within the family as "The Raisin"), who won election in large part due to support from Waystar's right-leaning news network, ATN.

+Across the series, Logan serves as the domineering patriarch and long-serving CEO of Waystar, repeatedly manipulating succession plans to retain control.
+At the outset, he shocks his family by refusing to step aside on his 80th birthday before suffering a stroke, after which he recovers and aggressively reasserts authority, thwarting Kendall's attempted vote of no confidence and later neutralizing a hostile takeover by Stewy Hosseini and Sandy Furness through coercion and leverage, including covering up Kendall's role in a fatal car accident.
+As pressures mount from declining legacy media, shareholder unrest, and the exposure of systemic sexual abuse within Waystar's cruise division, Logan resists relinquishing power, instead attempting to acquire Pierce Global Media, and ultimately has Kendall take the fall for the cruises scandal, only for Kendall to publicly implicate Logan at a press conference.
+Logan weathers the scandal through legal settlements, and later accepts a sale of Waystar to streaming giant GoJo without his children's consent, stripping them of their voting power with the help of Caroline.
+Estranged from his children and preparing to finalize the deal, Logan dies suddenly of a pulmonary embolism while flying to renegotiate terms in Sweden.
+After his death, an ambiguous succession document naming Kendall is discovered.
+Logan appears posthumously through recorded messages.